evanhiggins0/LM121/README.md

 Randomly selects N words from the dictionary that have lengths between shortest and longest (inclusive).
 The words should be returned in descending length order (i.e. the longest word selected should be first, then the next longest word, and so on, with the shortest word last).If N is greater than the number of words in the dictionary that are within the specified lengths the method should return whatever words are in the dictionary within the lengths, sorted appropriately of course.

-I have also provided a
+I have also provided two .txt files for testing.